pattonsgirl/CEG3120/Projects/Project5/README.md

 ### Resources

-Note: the challenging part here is getting the webhook reciever running and happy on the server.
+Note: the challenging part here is getting the webhook receiver running and happy on the server.
 You can lean on lectures and notes left in the PowerPoint slides, but make sure you add your own notes to your documentation

 - [Using GitHub actions and webhooks](https://levelup.gitconnected.com/automated-deployment-using-docker-github-actions-and-webhooks-54018fc12e32)
 - [Using DockerHub and webhooks](https://blog.devgenius.io/build-your-first-ci-cd-pipeline-using-docker-github-actions-and-webhooks-while-creating-your-own-da783110e151)